cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 #.
 Log in to the OOTC UI.

 #.
-Click Instances.
-In Select View click SSH Key Pairs.
+In the left navigation bar, click on compute icon |compute-icon.png|,
+and select SSH Key Pairs from the menu.

 #.
 Click Creat SSH Key Pair.